Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/pimp-your-github-profile.md

   - developer
 ---

-I find my [GitHub profile](https://github.com/rebelchris) pretty important when it comes to being an active developer.
+I find my [GitHub profile](https://github.com/rebelchris) pretty crucial for being an active developer.
 Unfortunately, most of my projects are private due to business requirements.
 But still, it's a showcase of who you are.

-So let's dive into pimping your profile, but adding a custom readme!
+So let's dive into pimping your profile but adding a custom readme!

 ![Chris Bongers GitHub](https://dev-to-uploads.s3.amazonaws.com/i/0m95ygs8wn910ltwvgy4.png)

 ## Adding a Readme

-Let's start by adding a .readme; this will allows us to create our own little teaser of who we are.
+Let's start by adding a .readme; this will allow us to create our little teaser of who we are.

-To add this readme visit the following URL and create a new repository.
+To add this readme, visit the following URL and create a new repository.

 [GitHub New Repo](https://github.com/new), The name should be the same as your username.
 (Rebelchris/rebelchris for me).

-You will now see an 8-bit giggling GitHub octocat and the notice you found the special repository.
+You will now see an 8-bit giggling GitHub Octocat and the notice you found the special repository.
 Make sure to add the .readme here!

 ## Styling your Readme

-Of course, it's now up to you to style your readme page; there are some amazing examples out there!
+Of course, it's now up to you to style your readme page; there are some fantastic examples out there!

 You can use markdown to style it, and of course, we can use the repo to store images!

-For example, I created an asset folder and uploader my header in it for my header.
+For example, I created an asset folder and uploaded my header in it for my header.
 Then I'm using the following to add it to the .readme.

 ```html
 [![Rebelchris